angular/angular/aio/content/guide/http.md

 ## Testing HTTP requests

-Like any external dependency, the HTTP backend needs to be mocked so your tests can simulate interaction with a remote server.
+As for any external dependency, you must mock the HTTP backend so your tests can simulate interaction with a remote server.
-The `@angular/common/http/testing` library makes setting up such mocking straightforward.
+The `@angular/common/http/testing` library makes it straightforward to set up such mocking .

-### Mocking philosophy

-Angular's HTTP testing library is designed for a pattern of testing wherein the app executes code and makes requests first.
+Angular's HTTP testing library is designed for a pattern of testing in which the app executes code and makes requests first.

-Then a test expects that certain requests have or have not been made, performs assertions against those requests, and finally provide responses by "flushing" each expected request.
+The test then expects that certain requests have or have not been made, performs assertions against those requests, and finally provides responses by "flushing" each expected request.

 At the end, tests may verify that the app has made no unexpected requests.